10clouds/10Minions/README.md

 ## 🌐 Limitations

-10Minions, though powerful, has its boundaries.
+Please note that 10Minions plugin is currently in its Alpha version and under continuous improvement hence has certain limitations.
 It's good to bear in mind that:

 - Minions work within the scope of a single file only.
 They may not comprehend or factor in the context of the rest of your code in other files.
 - Minions do have a limit on how big of a file or selection they can work on.
 Attempting to process a file or selection above this size limitation will produce an error.

-Note that we are working on solving both of those limitations.
+We are actively working on overcoming these restrictions for a more personalized experience.

+The users' feedback is key to its development and adjustments according to specific requirements.
+Feel free to share your thoughts, every review is a price and leads us to create a better product!

 ## 🚀 Getting Started